 offers the best of both worlds: a downtown with enough to do and an

 isolated, still, scenic feel that forces one to relax.

 Wickford Village harbor in Rhode Island.

-Wickford Village is actually part of North Kingston, Rhode Island but
+Wickford Village is actually part of North Kingstown, Rhode Island but

 differs from the rest of the town with its well-defined central